projectcontour/contour/site/about.md

 layout: page
 ---

-At the highest level Contour is a proxy that fulfills the Envoy Cluster Discovery Service (CDS) API by translating Kubernetes Ingress objects and IngressRoute objects into Envoy configuration objects.
+At the highest level Contour is a proxy that fulfills the Envoy Cluster Discovery Service (CDS) API by translating Kubernetes Ingress objects and HTTPProxy objects into Envoy configuration objects.

 ## Introduction to Envoy